-Each PI and organization will receive notification of the funding recommendation.
+Each PI and organization will receive email notification of posting of the funding recommendation in eBRAP.
 Each PI will receive a peer review summary statement on the strengths and weaknesses of the application.

 IV.
 ADMINISTRATIVE ACTIONS

 After receipt of applications from Grants.gov, the following administrative actions may occur: